r3ksk/hxmrpava/Discover/07-SPA_SAPLaunchPad/README.md

 The SAP Launchpad Service provides you with a central entry point for a number of key SAP Process Automation tasks.
-These tasks include starting a process running, accessing your inbox for process approvals, and monitoring your business via visibility scenarios.
+These tasks include starting a process, accessing your inbox for process approvals, and monitoring your business via visibility scenarios.

 SAP Launchpad is one of the SAP BTP service pre-requisite for you to get started with SAP Process Automation Entitlement configuration.